-To celebrate its 35th anniversary, the Riverside Park Conservancy will be launching a free, summer-long art-exhibition called RE:GROWTH, A Celebration of Art, Riverside Park, and the New York Spirit.
-The exhibit will open to the public on June 5 and run through September 10.
+To celebrate its 35th anniversary, the Riverside Park Conservancy has launched a free, summer-long art-exhibition called RE:GROWTH, A Celebration of Art, Riverside Park, and the New York Spirit.
+The exhibit is now open to the public and will run through September 10.

-The exhibition will feature over 20 artists in 13 site- specific installations “that celebrate the resiliency and resolve of all New Yorkers.”
-These installations will be located between 68th and 145th Streets in Riverside Park.
+The exhibition features over 20 artists in 13 site- specific installations “that celebrate the resiliency and resolve of all New Yorkers.”
+These installations are located between 68th and 145th Streets in Riverside Park.

-The exhibit will be interactive, with both physical installations and augmented reality displays.
+The exhibit is also interactive, with both physical installations and augmented reality displays.

 “Public art engages visitors when they least expect it.
 I am inspired by this element of surprise, where art meets viewers in their own world,” said Karin Bravin, Curator of RE:GROWTH.
 “Projects like this, that remove gallery walls, make both art and nature accessible to all.
 It is a thrill to be working with Riverside Park Conservancy to make this happen.”